Rick Karsdorp: Return to Feyenoord (loan)

 On 7 August 2019, Karsdorp returned to Feyenoord on a loan for the remainder of the season.
 Upon joining the club, he said: "I didn't play much football for two years, everyone knows that.
 It was often said that I was injured, sometimes that was not the case, but I feel fit now."

 Karsdorp's first game after signing for Feyenoord on loan came in the opening game of the season, in a 1–1 draw against Heerenveen.
 Karsdorp then played in both legs against Hapoel Be'er Sheva and set up two goals in the second leg, as he helped the club win 6–0 on aggregate to reach UEFA Europa League Group Stage.
-It wasn't until on 15 September 2019 when Karsdorp scored his first goal for the club, in a 3–2 win against ADO Den Haag.
-After missing one match, he returned to the starting line–up against FC Twente on 29 September 2019 and set up Feyenoord's first goal of the game, in a 5–1 win.
+Karsdorp scored his first goal for the club on 15 September 2019 in a 3–2 win against ADO Den Haag.
+After missing one match, he returned to the starting line–up against FC Twente on 29 September 2019 and set up Feyenoord's first goal of a 5–1 win.
 This was followed up by scoring his second goal of the season, in a 2–0 win against Porto in the UEFA Europa League match.
 However, Karsdorp suffered a groin injury that kept him out for two months.
-It wasn't until on 25 January 2020 when he made his return to the first team, coming on as an 83rd-minute substitute, in a 3–2 win against Heracles.
+He made his return to the first team on 25 January 2020 as an 83rd-minute substitute in a 3–2 win against Heracles.
 Karsdorp then set up two goals in two matches between 16 February 2020 and 22 February 2020 against PEC Zwolle and Fortuna Sittard.
 He continued as a first-team regular, making twenty–two appearances and scoring two times in all competitions before the 2019–20 Eredivisie and the KNVB Cup, which the club reached the KNVB Cup Final, were halted in the Netherlands on 12 March due to the pandemic, which the season was eventually cancelled.
 Following this, Karsdorp returned to his parent club despite transfer speculation of him rejoining.

+PSV Eindhoven

+On 31 August 2024, Karsdorp returned to the Netherlands and signed for PSV Eindhoven on an initial one-year deal with an option of an extension.